Akira m & f Japanese

 "short") or else from a Norman nickname meaning "short nose".
 As a feminine name in America, it first became popular during the 1970s.

 Dana 2 m & f English

-From a surname which originally belonged to a person who was Danish.
-It was originally given in honour of American lawyer Richard Henry Dana (1815-1882), the author of 'Two Years Before the Mast
+From a surname that originally belonged to a person who was Danish.
+It was originally given in honour of American lawyer Richard Henry Dana (1815-1882), the author of Two Years Before the Mast

 Dee f & m English

-DIAMOND f English (Modern)
+Diamond f English (Modern)

 From the English word diamond